 - Post Traumatic Stress Disorder – symptoms include: vivid trauma flashbacks; intrusive thoughts; nightmares; pain, sweating, nausea or trembling; finding it hard to sleep; being easily upset or angry; extreme alertness; irritability or aggressive behaviour; difficulty concentrating; being jumpy or easily startled; reckless behaviour; feeling emotionally or physically numb; feeling you can’t trust anyone; overwhelming feelings of anger, sadness, guilt or shame

-Mental health challenges faced by mothers, if left untreated (in whichever way suits the woman) can have a real impact on them, their children and their wider family.
+These statistics highlight just how prevalent mental health challenges are for pregnant women and mothers in the UK.
+It’s clear that mental health challenges faced by mothers can have a devastating impact on them, their children and their wider family.
 This is why it’s so important to encourage openness and support among women – mothers or not – when it comes to talking about perinatal mental health.

 Domestic abuse and mental health in pregnancy and after birth

-Many symptoms of the perinatal mental illnesses mentioned above – such as feeling overwhelming feelings of guilt and shame or feeling low on self-confidence and self-esteem – are also experienced by domestic abuse victims.
-This means that women who face domestic abuse whilst pregnant or after birth are not only at risk of suffering with ill mental health due to their pregnancy, but also due to the abuse from their current or ex-partner.
+Many symptoms of the perinatal mental health challenges above – such as feeling overwhelming feelings of guilt and shame or feeling low on self-confidence and self-esteem – are also experienced by victims/survivors of domestic abuse.
+This means that women who are subjected to domestic abuse whilst pregnant or after birth are not only at risk of suffering with ill mental health due to their pregnancy, but also due to the abuse from their current or ex-partner.

-Not only this, but mental health diagnoses can also be used by perpetrators to abuse pregnant women or mothers further.
-Abusers will use the challenges women with a perinatal mental health face to further control her, doing things like:
+Mental health diagnoses can also be used by perpetrators to abuse pregnant women or mothers further.
+Abusers will use the challenges women experiencing perinatal mental ill health face to further control her, doing things like:

 - Saying she’s “mad” or couldn’t cope without him